 The crust of both knishes was thin and slightly chewy with the attractive sheen of a yellow egg wash.
 The potato knish had been reheated a bit too long—a piece of the crust was tough and overdone.
 The filling was fluffy, salty and oniony—in other words, yummy.
 I noticed that there were a few sesame seeds sprinkled on top, which is something I do when making burekas, not knishes.
 But as I said, everybody does this knish thing differently.

 The kasha knish was very similar to the potato one—same crust, same color, same texture.
 But the filling, a mix of whole grain kasha and mashed potatoes, was totally unappealing to me.
 A kasha knish can be great if it’s done right.
 This kasha knish tasted old and stale, somehow.
 Not great.

 I’m happy to report that the bagel and lox were delicious!
 The portions were enormous.
-My fiance and I enjoyed potato knish and bagel leftovers for a midnight snack. 🙂
+My husband and I enjoyed potato knish and bagel leftovers for a midnight snack. 🙂

 Ben Ash sits right across the street from Carnegie Deli, luring in unsuspecting tourists when Carnegie is too busy to seat them.
 I had tried Ben Ash once before years ago and hadn’t been impressed.
 But it was just around the corner from our hotel, so I figured I’d give it another shot.